coddle-cpp/coddle/README.md

 The name of your binary or library.

-Default value is the name of the directory.
+The default value is the name of the directory.

 Example: